dot-microservices/dot-ws/README.md

 - **debug       :** Debug mode.
 It's disabled by default.
 - **delimiter   :** Delimiter between service and method names.
 It's a single dot(.) by default.
+- **host        :** Binds server instance to this value.
+It's 0.0.0.0 by default.
 - **port        :** Start point for port range.
 If you set server instance looks up for its port starting from this number.
 It's 8000 by default.
 - **redis_host  :** redis hostname
 - **redis_port  :** redis port